jielin1234/Kubernetes_Journey/Architecture.md

 - Node
-	- Node is a machine, phsyical or virtual on which K8S is installed
+	- Node is a machine, physical or virtual on which K8S is installed
 	- Node is a worker machine and that is where containers will be launched by K8S
 	- Need to have more than 1 node, if only 1 node and it fails, then the app will go down
 	- Worker nodes contains kubelet agent, to interact with a master to provide health info and carry out actions requested by the Master.